MicrosoftDocs/azure-devops-docs/docs/work/guidance/guidance-code-review-feedback-field-reference.md

 ---
-title: Code review and feedback field reference | Team Services & TFS
+title: Code review and feedback field reference | VSTS & TFS
 description: Definition of fields used to track code review and feedback requests and responses for Visual Studio Team Services (VSTS) and Team Foundation Server ms.prod: visual-studio-tfs-dev14 ms.technology: vs-devops-wit